 However, not knowing your specific conditions or abilities, I do not know that it is best for you.
 Know your own body and stop what you are doing if it causes you pain.

-After consulting with a doctor or trainer, use these strategies as a guideline to start your new exercise regimen, especially if you aren’t ready to invest in home equipment or a gym membership.
+After consulting with a doctor or trainer, use these strategies as a guideline to start your new exercise regimen for a great workout for free at home, especially if you aren’t ready to invest in home equipment or a gym membership.